Sas3380/authentication-app/README.md

 1. Make sure PostgreSQL is installed and running on your local machine.
 2. Create a new PostgreSQL database.
 Use the file db.sql to create a table in PostgreSQL

+Use the following sql code to create a user table using postgreql CREATE TABLE users ( id SERIAL PRIMARY KEY, email VARCHAR(255) UNIQUE NOT NULL, password VARCHAR(255) NOT NULL
+);